marekborowiec/spruceup/README.md

 ```bash
 spruceup my-configuration-file.conf
 ```
-Directory `Examples` contains a template configuration file.
+Directory `examples` contains a template configuration file.
 It has the following fields:

 ### [input]
 The `input` category defines parameters of the input alignment and its type.